vibbits/material-liascript/slides-PSA.md

 ### Save as high-quality image

-To save the current view to a high quality publication ready image file, go to File > Save as > Ray-traced hires screenshot.
+To save the current view to a high quality publication ready image file, click on the Snapshot icon which will save a PNG file at the default location.

 ### Distances